soxueren/atsd/administration/user-authentiication.md

 matches the stored hashcode for the specified username, the user is granted access.

-## Basic Authentication for API URLs:
+## Basic Authentication for API URLs

 HTTP requests to an API URL are required to include ‘Authorization’ header, type Basic.\